vinayakkaladhar/MercariApp/README.md

 ### APK used

-Calculator.apk (checked in as part of resources)
+Mercari.apk (should be checked in as part of resources)

 ## Running the tests